You love nursing. You love traveling. And you love kids.

 A pediatric RN usually works with children in doctors’ offices and hospitals.

-Your primary role in a doctor’s office would be to provide routine checkups for children of all ages.
-In a hospital, your focus may be to administer care according to the child’s nursing care plan.
+Your primary role in a doctor’s office would be to contribute to routine checkups for children of all ages.
+In a hospital, your role would be administering care according to the child’s nursing care plan.

 A pediatric travel RN’s duties may include: